quiuc/administrative/ED_LEAD_DESC_FA19.md

 If you feel this is a roll you could excel in then fill out [this form](https://forms.gle/6meSgLB2f9VDAWaA6) and we will be in touch!

-Even if you don't think you would make a great fit to lead the team--we would love to have you on board to help, in any capacity you would like!
+Even if you don't think you would make a great fit to lead the team--we would love to have you on board to help in any capacity you would like!
 Though the education lead provides the direction for the team, we still need enthusiastic and knowledgable students that want to build educational materials, provide support, and teach during workshops!